chinenual/synergize/README.md

 ## Issues / Bugs

 Please report problems via a [github issue](https://github.com/chinenual/synergize/issues).
-If you dont have a github account, send a bug report email to "support at chinenual.com"
+If you don't have a github account, send a bug report email to "support at chinenual.com"

 ## Screenshots